Goodnight Vienna: Release

 "Only You (And You Alone)", backed with "Call Me", was issued as an advance single from the album in the US on 11 November 1974, before the album was released.
 In the US the song reached number 6 on the Billboard Hot 100.
 Goodnight Vienna was released on the same day as the "Only You (And You Alone)" single in the UK on 15 November.
 The album reached only number 30 in the UK, and would be Starr's last chart album in his homeland until 1998.
 The album was released in the US on 18 November, and peaked at number 8, ultimately going gold, and its reviews were generally favourable.
 It was also originally released in quadrophonic.
 A promo film for "Only You (And You Alone)" was aired on Top of the Pops on 19 December.
 On 27 January 1975, "No No Song", backed with "Snookeroo", was released in the US, reaching number 3.
 Nearly a month later, on 21 February, "Snookeroo" was released as a single in the UK, backed with "Oo-Wee".

 On 2 June, a special edit of "(It's All Down to) Goodnight Vienna" and "Goodnight Vienna (Reprise)" was released as a single, backed with an edit of "Oo-Wee", in the US.

-The cover artwork for Goodnight Vienna was based on a still from the classic 1951 science fiction film The Day the Earth Stood Still, with Starr's head replacing that of actor Michael Rennie shown standing behind the robot Gort.
-Rennie's character was the alien Klaatu.
-A television commercial, which featured a voiceover from Lennon, depicted the cover's flying saucer (with Starr) over Los Angeles—landing on the roof of the Capitol Records Building in Hollywood.
-The commercial was produced by Vidtronics Company Inc. Starr returned the favour and did the voiceover for the commercial for Lennon's Walls and Bridges album.
+A television commercial, which featured a voiceover from Lennon, depicted the album cover's flying saucer (with Starr) over Los Angeles—landing on the roof of the Capitol Records Building in Hollywood.
+The commercial was produced by Vidtronics Company Inc. and directed by Stanley Dorfman.
+Starr returned the favour and did the voiceover for the commercial for Lennon's Walls and Bridges album.
 Immediately after filming the commercial, on 14 November 1974, the promo film for "Only You (And You Alone)" was filmed.
 During the video Starr and Nilsson mimed to the song, on top of the Capitol Records Building.
+A lightweight flying saucer and a forty-foot robot named 'Gort' were placed on the building, accompanied by Starr in a spacesuit, and Nilsson sitting in a rocking chair smoking a cigarette in a brown dressing robe, reading that morning's Los Angeles Times, with a front-page photo showing Starr in his space costume.
+An orange-clad marching band, and forty actors (who formerly played Munchkins in The Wizard of Oz) danced below them at street level.
 The video aired on BBC TV's Top of the Pops show, on 19 December.

 Goodnight Vienna was reissued in the US, this time by Capitol in February 1981.
 The album was remastered and reissued on CD on 30 November 1992 in the UK, and on 23 March 1993 in the US, with three bonus tracks: 1972 hit single "Back Off Boogaloo", its B-Side "Blindman" and an extended version of the McCartney-penned "Six O'Clock", a shorter version of which had earlier appeared on the LP version of Ringo.